typesense/typesense-website/new-site/docs-site/content/0.19.0/guide/typesense-dynamodb.md

 # DynamoDB Integration with Typesense

-Hey there!
-This post give you a guide to integrate Typesense cluster with AWS DynamoDB by setting up a trigger with AWS Lambda.
+This walk-through will show you how to ingest data from a DynamoDB table into Typesense.

+At a high level we'll be setting up a Lambda function to listed to change events using [DynamoDB streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) and write the data into Typesense.

 ![Typesense DynamoDB Integration Chart](~@guide-images/typesense-dynamodb/typesense-dynamodb.svg)

 ## Step 1: Create Typesense Cluster

-Sign up for a new account in [Typesense Cloud](https://cloud.typesense.org/) and get Endpoint URL, Port number and API key.
+Sign up for an account on [Typesense Cloud](https://cloud.typesense.org/), spin up a cluster and get the Endpoint URL, Port number and API key.

-We're using Typesense Cloud for this walk-through since we need a public Typesense endpoint for the Lambda function to be able write to.
+We're using Typesense Cloud for this walk-through since we need a public Typesense endpoint for the Lambda function to be able to write to.

-You can also self-host Typesense on a server of your choice.
+You can also self-host Typesense on a server/provider of your choice.
 See [Typesense Installation](./install-typesense.md) for more details on how to self-host Typesense.

 ## Step 2: Create a DynamoDB table

 Create a DynamoDB table with your choice of name and partition key ("id" is recommended).

-After creating a DynamoDB table you want to enable streams in the Overview section of AWS console.
+After creating the table you want to enable streams in the Overview section of the AWS console.

 You can also do this using AWS CLI: